 When thinking about your perfect maximum bid, it’s tricky to estimate the “right” amount when every ad campaign is different.
 LinkedIn will suggest a bid range, which is a great place to start.
 Continue to play around with your bid amount.
 Where is your audience?
 The app?
 In their InMail?
 When are they browsing LinkedIn?
 Switching up your bid every once in a while can help you answer these questions more than just setting one bid and never changing it.

 On this page, you’ll name your conversion, choose your conversion settings, and choose how you’ll track it.
-For a more extensive look at conversions, click here.

 Whew!
 You’ve set up your LinkedIn ads campaign!
 But we’re not done.
 It’s time to set up and create your ads.
 When you’re ready to move forward, click “Save and next”.

-Note: you won’t be able to change your objective and ad format once you save, so double-check everything just to make sure.
+Tip: You won’t be able to change your objective and ad format once you save, so double-check everything just to make sure.

 Depending on which LinkedIn ad you chose, you’ll have different options here.
 For this example, we chose the Engagement objective with the single image ad.
-To get started, click “Create new ad”.
+To get started, click “Create new ad.”

 A new window will pop up.
 Here, you name your ad, enter copy, upload an image, and see how your ad layout design looks on desktop and mobile.